 Real-time Import (RPS)

-Insert RPS indicates the number of entries that are imported per second by using foreign tables, COPY statements, or Hologres tables.
+The insert records per second (RPS) indicates the number of entries that are imported per second by using foreign tables, COPY statements, or Hologres tables.

 The update RPS indicates the number of entries that are imported per second by executing the UPDATE or DELETE statement.

 - Use Flink to write data to Hologres.

 - Read and write data by using Holo Client.